 Introducing Kutch (Kachchh)

-It’s edged by the Gulf of Kutch – a dangerous, swirling sea – and Great and Little Ranns.
+Kachchh, India’s wild west, is a geographic phenomenon.
+The flat, tortoise-shaped land (kachbo means tortoise in Gujarati), edged by the Gulf of Kachchh and Great and Little Ranns, is a seasonal island.
 During the dry season, the Ranns are vast expanses of hard, dried mud.
-Then, with the start of the monsoon, they’re flooded first by seawater, then by fresh river water.
+Come the monsoon, they’re flooded first by seawater, then by fresh river water.
 The salt in the soil makes the low-lying marsh area almost completely barren.
-Only on scattered ‘islands’ above the salt level is there vegetation – coarse grass – which provides fodder for the region’s rich wildlife.
-These grasslands are under threat from the gando baval (crazy thorn tree), which is spreading across the Rann at an alarming rate, threatening to destroy fragile ecosystems.
+Only on scattered ‘islands’ above the salt level is coarse grass which provides fodder for the region’s wildlife.

-The Indus River once flowed through Kutch – and along the route once inhabited by the 5000-year-old Indus Civilisation – until a massive earthquake in 1819 altered its course, leaving behind this salt desert.
-A mammoth earthquake in January 2001 again altered the landscape, taking some 30, 000 lives, and destroying many villages completely.
-Although the effects of the tragedy will resonate for generations, the residents have determinedly rebuilt their lives and are amazingly welcoming to visitors.
+A branch of the Indus River once entered the Great Rann until a massive earthquake in 1819 altered its course.
+Another mammoth earthquake in January 2001 again altered the landscape, killing nearly 30,000 people and destroying many villages completely.
+Although the effects of the tragedy will resonate for generations, the residents have determinedly rebuilt their lives and are welcoming to visitors.
+Tax breaks to encourage economic recovery have brought in new industrial plants, but by and large Kachchh still remains a refreshingly pristine, rural environment.